algosup/2024-2025-project-4-web-fpga-team-5/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] My code follows the project’s style guidelines.
 - [ ] I have performed a self-review of my own code.
-- [ ] I have commented my code, particularly in hard-to-understand areas.
+- [ ] I have commented on my code, particularly in hard-to-understand areas.
-- [ ] I have added unit-tests that prove my fix is effective or that my feature works.
+- [ ] I have added unit tests that prove my fix is effective or that my feature works.
 - [ ] New and existing unit tests pass locally with my changes.
-- [ ] I have ensured that my code does not introduce any error or warnings.
+- [ ] I have ensured that my code does not introduce any errors or warnings.

 #### Documents Only

 - [ ] My documentation follows the project’s style guidelines.
-- [ ] I have self reviewed my document(s).
+- [ ] I have self-reviewed my document(s).
 - [ ] I have checked my documentation for grammatical errors.
 - [ ] I have ensured that my documentation is clear and easy to understand.